 Modern French Bulldog

 The breed standards allow for 9 colors and one marking.
 Allowable colors are all those that are not disqualifications.
 Disqualifying colors are black, black and white, black and fawn, cream and white, fawn brindle and white, and gray and white.
 The blue color which some unscrupulous breeders promote has rare is a disqualification in both the AKC and the Kennel Club.
-The blue color in French Bulldogs is associated with a genetic problem called blue alopecia.

 Other disqualifying characteristics are any ears other than bat ears, and weight in excess of twenty-eight pounds.
 The tails of the dogs in the UK are more likely to be straighter than those found in the United States.
 The American Kennel Club breed standard allows for a straight or screwed tail.
 The Kennel Club eliminates the screw tail from its standard.
 Research has shown that the screw tail is a manifestation of vertebral deformity.
 The Kennel Club, in general, is more progressive than the AKC in eliminating features of a breed that are not healthy for the dog.